anushka192001/MEETINGS-AND-LECTURES-RECORDINGS-ASSISTANT/README.md

 # MEETINGS AND LECTURES RECORDINGS ASSISTANT
-**MEETINGS AND LECTURES RECORDINGS ASSISTANT is a web app that automatically generates transcripts and summaries of meetings or lectures and answer your questions also regarding the recordings.**
+**MEETINGS AND LECTURES RECORDINGS ASSISTANT is a web app that automatically generates transcripts and summaries of meetings or lectures and answer your questions also regarding the recordings as a chatbot.**

 <h1 align="center">
   <img src="./assets/final-rec-final.gif" width=100%>